ice-energy/jreed/content_pub/post/post_010/MikroTik_PapaBear.md

 ---

-# Start with a knows Router Configuration
+# Start with a known Router Configuration

 Here are the steps: